BrokenShell/Fortuna/README.md

 Auto Flattening works with all random generator classes in Fortuna, and it's on by default.
 Flattening is lazy: it happens at call time as the last step.
 Flattening is recursive: this allows a nested lambda stack to be collapsed automatically.
-Flattening resilient: if for any reason a callable can not be flatted - it will be returned in an un-flattened state without error.
+Flattening is resilient: if for any reason a callable can not be flatted - it will be returned in an un-flattened state without error.
 ```python
 from Fortuna import RandomValue